 Colorizes text with ANSI escape sequences and/or cleans it from those sequences; each line of text being processed is printed to the terminal. colorize is mainly written in C and is currently known to build and test successfully on Linux and Net/Open/MirBSD.
 [Repositories: 1 2] Screenshots

 Perl modules I wrote and/or are maintained by me are available via CPAN.
 Alternatively also accessible through git repositories at GitHub.

 Some are available from GitHub, too.

-Furthermore, I wrote a few scripts that generate HTML, ICal and RSS files for use in conjunction with the event list of the Linux User Group Switzerland.
-Unfortunately, access to most of the source is currently restricted due to some confidential data it contains.
+Furthermore, I wrote some scripts that generate HTML, ICal and RSS files for use in conjunction with the event list of the Linux User Group Switzerland.

 I have been contributing patches to GNU Wget since approximately begin of April 2008.